virtualsquare/virtualsquare.github.io/ideas/nlinline.md

-network configuration: must be simple, inlined and via netlin
+network configuration: must be simple, inlined and via netlink
 ====

 what